-Most recently, we added a brand new MAC Lab, upgraded our technology infrastructure, fully renovated our gymnasium/Carew Hall, upgraded our athletics training facilities, added new athletic fields, created an outside patio, and transformed our third floor porch into an inviting place for students and faculty to study, meet, relax and enjoy.
+In the last five years, we’ve added a brand new MAC Lab, upgraded our technology infrastructure, fully renovated our gymnasium/Carew Hall, upgraded our athletics training facilities, added new athletic fields, created an outside patio, and transformed our third-floor porch into an inviting place for students and faculty to study, meet, relax and enjoy.
 A major expansion of the OLMA Cafe is currently underway.

 The spirit of Sisterhood shared at OLMA remains constant.
 Once a young woman has entered through our doors, she becomes part of the Sisterhood.
 It begins on day one and never ends.
 We invite you to join us as we continue preparing our students to lead a world of change.
 To find out more, contact OLMA Admissions at (856) 697-2008, ext.
 140.